MLP logo

 • Expressive Arts and Design

-The core aim of the Foundation stage is to provide a strong and solid platform to aid the early development of our children.
-We strongly believe that they should develop the three prime areas first.
+The core aim of the Foundation stage is to provide a strong and solid start to our children's time at Morgan's Vale and Woodfalls Primary School.
+We believe that they should develop the three prime areas first, and these areas are the main focus of the children's pre-school learning in Mini Morgan's.
 As children grow and progress, the prime areas will support them to develop skills in the four specific areas.

 Characteristics of Effective Learning: